 Your child should have a quality instrument to begin with.
 That doesn’t mean buying a $50,000 piano right away, but even the most proficient pianist cannot perform well on a worn out piano.
-Whether it’s a piano, guitar, or band and orchestra instrument, don’t go "cheap" or free.
+Whether it’s a piano, guitar, or band and orchestra instrument, it's not wise to find the cheapest instrument.
 Your child will know the difference.
-Check out my '5 tips for buying a used piano' in the piano buying tips section.
+Check out my 5 tips for buying a used piano' in the piano buying tips section.

 Do you have piano teachers in the Front Range area you recommend?